 The David Jones American Express card range is a sleeper hit for savvy points collectors thanks to their ability to earn bonus Qantas Points for specific spend categories.

-The biggest benefit is the highest Qantas earn rate of a mainstream card on the market when shopping at David Jones and at supermarkets and for spend on fuel.
+The biggest benefit is the high Qantas earn rate when shopping at David Jones, supermarkets and on fuel.

-1 David Jones MR points or 0.75 Qantas points per $ spend everywhere else
+1 David Jones MR points or 0.5 Qantas point per $ spend everywhere else

 |Overseas transaction fee||3% of the converted amount|